-A 2000 study that looked at over 2,000 women across 26 countries found that overall, planned cesareans were safer for babies than vaginal births during breech pregnancies.
+A that looked at over 2,000 women across 26 countries found that overall, planned cesareans were safer for babies than vaginal births during breech pregnancies.
 The rates of infant death and complications were significantly lower with planned cesareans for breech babies.
 However, the rate of complications for mothers was about the same in both cesarean and vaginal birth groups.
 A cesarean is major surgery, which could account for the rate of complications for mothers.

 The British Journal of Obstetrics and Gynecology also looked at the same study and concluded that if a woman does want to have a planned vaginal delivery with a breech pregnancy, she might still have a chance to have a safe delivery with a trained provider.
 Overall though, most providers would prefer to take the safest route possible, so a cesarean is considered the preferred method of delivery for women with breech pregnancies.

 So what should you do if you have a breech pregnancy?
 While you will most likely have to talk with your doctor about scheduling a cesarean, there are also ways you can try to turn your baby.
 Success rates for turning a breech pregnancy depend on the reason your baby is breech, but as long as you try a safe method, there's no harm.

 External version (EV)

 An EV is a procedure in which your doctor will try to manually turn your baby into the correct position by manipulating the baby with their hands through your stomach.